5th Grade-Ms. Shpizner

 - Students are asked to spend no more than 30 minutes on their math homework.

 - 30-40 minutes of reading

 - Students may bring home books from our classroom library, with the expectation that they will bring the book back the next day.
-If a student loses one of our classroom library books, they will lose the privilege of bringing books home.
+If a student loses one of our classroom library books, they will be asked to replace it and may lose the privilege of bringing books home.

 - Students are expected to practice their musical instrument for at least 10 minutes per night, and bring their instrument and music books to school every Wednesday for music

 - Music: Wednesdays 10:30-11